dalbeck/wp-plugin-safety-check/readme.txt

-# WordPress Plugin Actions Safety Feature
+# WordPress Actions Safety Feature
 Contributors: dalbeck
 Tested: 6.4.1
 Stable tag: 1.2.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 This is a WordPress plugin that introduces a warning modal for critical plugin activations/deactivations, logs these actions for accountability, and supports CSV exports of the log.
 It also includes a purging feature for log management and protects mission-critical plugins from accidental deactivation, including bulk action prevention.
 Optionally extendable for custom purge timelines and modal timeouts.